hazelcast/hazelcast-python-client/README.md

 ```

 If you update the class by changing the type of one of the fields or by adding a new field, it is a good idea to upgrade the version of the class, rather than sticking to the global version specified in the `hazelcast.xml` file.

-In Python Client, you can achieve this by simply adding the `get_class_version()` method to your class’s implementation of `Portable`, and setting the `CLASS_VERSION` to be different than the default global version.
+In the Python client, you can achieve this by simply adding the `get_class_version()` method to your class’s implementation of `Portable`, and setting the `CLASS_VERSION` to be different than the default global version.

-> Note: If your class that implements `Portable` doesn’t implement this method, its version is set by default to be the global version.
+> Note: If you do not use the `get_class_version()` method in your `Portable` implementation, it will have the global version, by default.

 Here is an example implementation of creating a version 2 for the above Foo class: